arrow-py/arrow/docs/index.rst

 >>> b.humanize(a)
 'in 2 hours'

-Basic localisations, currently experimental (see `locales.py` for supported languages):
+Support for a growing number of locales (see `locales.py` for supported languages):

 >>> b = arrow.utcnow()
 >>> b.hours += 1